Sleeping Beauties (novel): Reception

-The review aggregator website Book Marks reported that 31% of critics gave the book a "rave" review, whilst 23% and 31% of the critics expressed "positive" or "mixed" impressions, respectively.
-Another 15% of the critics "panned" the book, based on a sample of 13 reviews.

 Among the positive reviews, The Guardian wrote "... epic, colourful story of global pandemic, and shows a youthful vigour not seen in years."

+In 2017, it won the Goodreads Choice Award for the Horror Category with more than 50,000 votes.

+A review from a feminist point of view on bound2books.com acknowledges the novel's attempts to raise feminist themes, but criticizes the lack of representation of trans and intersex people, the surface-level l exploration of the societal impact of women disappearing from key professions, and the hypersexualization and underdeveloped role of Evie Black.

 Adaptations

 Television

 In April 2017, Deadline Hollywood reported that Anonymous Content had purchased the television rights to the novel.
 In April 2019, AMC made a commitment to a pilot script by Owen King for an open-ended television series.

 Comic books

 In July 2019, Deadline Hollywood further reported that IDW Publishing would be releasing a 10-part comic book adaptation of the novel created by novelist Rio Youers and artist Alison Sampson.
 The first issue came out in June 2020.